Compare any two graphics cards:

 Intro

 Compare those specs to the Radeon R9 M395X, which makes use of a 28 nm design.
-AMD has set the core speed at 723 MHz.
-The GDDR5 memory works at a frequency of 1250 MHz on this model.
-It features 2048 SPUs as well as 128 Texture Address Units and 32 Rasterization Operator Units.
+AMD has clocked the core speed at 723 MHz.
+The GDDR5 memory is set to run at a speed of 1250 MHz on this specific model.
+It features 2048 SPUs along with 128 TAUs and 32 Rasterization Operator Units.

 Display Graphs